KazuoYanagimoto/Hello-World/README.md

 git clone https://github.com/KazuoYanagimoto/Hello-World.git
 ```

-2: Change Directory to /hello-world.
-Install all required 'node_modules' by following command.
+2: Change Directory to /hello-world and install all required 'node_modules' by following command.

 ```shell
 npm install
 ```

-> Important: To install updated version of 'node_modules', please do the following command.
+> Note: To install updated version of 'node_modules', please do the following command.

 ```shell
 npm update